"It's Music To Your Ears!"

 BALLOONS

 Letting balloons go at a wedding used to be very popular.
 It was later discovered that wild animals were sometimes ingesting the deflated balloon remnants.
-Balloons can still be a part of the ceremony though.
-Think of how romantic it would be to have all your guests doing their best munchkin imitations while congratulating you in your receiving line.
+The helium can still be a part of the ceremony though.
+Think of how romantic it would be to have all your guests doing their best munchkin imitations while congratulating you in the receiving line.

 Vineyard Wedding Tips